 I have a strong interest in efforts to decolonize K-12 pedagogy and in public history efforts that reach beyond academic audiences.
 Recently, I have discussed some of ways in which colonial assumptions about European superiority and normativity endure in our textbooks, media, everyday speech, and far beyond in pieces for The Tyee and Active History, and in a “Walrus Talks” event at the Canadian Museum of History.

-I welcome enquiries from motivated MA and PHD applicants who share an affinity for these issues, who bring an interest in historical practice at the interface with Indigenous studies, and who are committed to ethical research methodologies.
+I welcome enquiries from motivated MA and PHD applicants who share an affinity for these issues, who bring an interest in historical practice at the interface with Indigenous studies, and who are committed to engaged research methodologies.

 E. Paul, D. McKenzie, P. Raibmon, and H. Johnson.
 E. Paul, As I Remember It: Teachings (ʔəms tɑʔɑw) From the Life of a Sliammon Elder.
 Vancouver: UBC Press, 2019.
 (Open source, multi-media digital book).

 E. Paul, P. Raibmon, and H. Johnson, Written As I Remember It: Teachings (ʔəms tɑʔɑw) From the Life of a Sliammon Elder.
 Vancouver: UBC Press, 2014.

 P. Raibmon, Authentic Indians: Episodes of Encounter from the Late-Nineteenth-Century Northwest Coast.
 Durham: Duke University Press, 2005.